Bill Clutter: Work as a private investigator

-In 1985, while working as an investigator for a law firm in Springfield, IL., Clutter worked on the McNeil v.
+In 1985, while working as an investigator for a law firm in Springfield, Illinois, Clutter worked on the McNeil v.
 City of Springfield lawsuit.
 The African American plaintiffs his firm represented sued the city of Springfield, claiming the structure of government in Springfield violated the voting rights act of 1965 and diluted voting power of African Americans.
 The city was previously run by commissioners, and although African Americans had run for office, they were never selected.
 The case made it to the Illinois Supreme Court and the historic decision changed the city's government from city commission to aldermanic.
 Following the decision, ward lines were drawn up and aldermen were voted into their seats based on residents living in their district.
 In 1987, Clutter was elected to the Springfield city council along with the lead plaintiff in the lawsuit, Frank MacNeil.